alexweber/drupal_headjs/README.txt

      http://headjs.com/#download

-   * Extract it to sites/all/libraries/headjs
+   * Extract the files to sites/all/libraries/headjs

    * The actual head.js files should be located in:

-     /sites/all/libraries/headjs/dist/head.min.js
+     /sites/all/libraries/headjs/head.min.js

      and

-     /sites/all/libraries/headjs/dist/head.load.min.js
+     /sites/all/libraries/headjs/head.load.min.js

 3. Enable the module at Administer >> Site building >> Modules.

-4. Visit Administer > Site Configuration > Performance -> Headjs to configure the module.
+4. Visit Administer >> Site Configuration >> Performance >> Headjs to configure the module.

 5. That's it!